jajaio/kingsarmy/README.md

 one from an archer.
 You travel to different places in each version.

 # Status
-Not finished.
-Swordsman edition is almost done, and I've yet to start the programming for Archer edition.
-More updates within the following weeks.
+Swordsman edition just launched its beta.
+Hunting for bugs now.
+Archer is being designed still.

-April 22, 2016.
+April 26, 2016